Death spiral (figure skating): Execution

 While the woman performs "the actual death spiral" in the team's final position, both she and her partner must complete at least one revolution, with the man's knees "clearly bent and in full pivot position".
 Judges begin to count revolutions when both partners "are in the actual low death spiral position".
 Revolutions begin when the toe the man uses to anchor onto the ice is stationary, which is necessary due to centripetal acceleration experienced during the revolutions, and end when the woman either rises to exit the death spiral or when the man's pivot ends.

 Pair skating teams must execute the prescribed types of death spirals only.
-Death spirals are worth more points when the man stays in a low pivot position and when the lower part of his buttocks is not higher than the upper part of the knee of his pivot foot.
-At the same time, the woman must skate on a clean edge, with her head and body as close to the ice surface as possible, without her head touching the ice, or without using her free hand or any part of her body to assist herself.
+Death spirals are worth more points when both partners stays in a low pivot position.
+The man's low position occurs when the lower part of his buttocks is not higher than the upper part of the knee of his pivot foot.
+The woman's low position for inside death spirals occurs when the lowest buttock and hip or head is not higher than her skating knee; for outside death spirals, it occurs when her head is not higher than he skating knee.
+Her head and body are as close to the ice surface as possible, without her head touching the ice, or without using her free hand or any part of her body to assist herself.
 Her body weight is supported by her partner's hold and by the force of the spiraling edge.
 One of the woman's skates must remain on the ice throughout the death spiral.